se-edu/guides/tutorials/javaFxPart5.md

 ### Anchor ScrollPane
 Since we want to resize the chat both horizontally and vertically, we set the anchor pane constraints to **all** edges.

-At the same time we **enable Fit To Width** so that the content within the `ScrollPane` resize as well.
+At the same time we **enable Fit To Width** so that the contents within the `ScrollPane` resize as well.

 ![Update AnchorPane constraints of ScrollPane](images/javafx/ScrollPaneAnchorPaneConstraints.png)